SangeetaSantokee/INFO2602_Lab1/README.md

 Name: Sangeeta Santokee

-# To be able to run Flask on your machines:
+# Running Flask on your machines:
--> Open Terminal and go to Command prompt
+Open Terminal and go to Command prompt

--> Run `pip install Flask`
+Run `pip install Flask`

--> After installation;
+After installation:

-    - Type `python main.py` in terminal, or Run using the code runner extension
+    Type `python main.py` in terminal, or Run using the code runner extension

-    - Ctrl+click the link that the website is running on
+    Ctrl+click the link that the website is running on

--> That's it!
+That's it!

 # Important Extensions For vscode:
--> Deno
+Deno

--> Python
+Python

--> Python Debugger
+Python Debugger

--> NPM Scripts
+NPM Scripts

 # Additional Cool Extensions:
--> Code Runner
+Code Runner

--> Python Indent
+Python Indent

--> Python Extension Pack
+Python Extension Pack

--> Django
+Django

 That's All For Now!